 Replanting is required every 3 to 4 years to keep its flavors and scent strong.
 The tops will die back in winter except in zones 8 and south.
 The roots are hardy to zone 5.

 Mint is vulnerable to whiteflies, blackflies, spider mites, snails, and slugs when the plant is young.
+Learn about natural hacks to rid your herbs of pests in my e-book Natural Old-Time Hacks, Tips, and Recipes for Your Gardens.
 Because this herb travels and spreads so quickly you will want to pinch the top stems often to encourage bushier growth.
 Buds should be trimmed to encourage bushy growth also.
 This happens between June and September.

 Propagation is easy.
 Simply cut a stem from the plant, place in a small jar of water and wait for the roots to form.
 This usually happens within 2 to 3 weeks.
 When the roots are formed transplant to a bigger container with dirt and good drainage until new growth appears.
 At this time you can transplant the new plant into the garden or another more permanent container.